 Everyone occasionally feels blue or sad, but these feelings are usually fleeting and pass within a couple of days.
 When a person has a depressive disorder, it interferes with daily life, normal functioning, and causes pain for both the person with the disorder and those who care about him or her.
 Depression is a common but serious illness, and most who experience it need treatment to get better.
-The good news is that Depression, even the most severe cases, is a highly treatable disorder.
-For more information visit My healthevet, Depression.
+The good news is that depression, even the most severe cases, is a highly treatable disorder.

 You may be wondering if you have symptoms of Depression.
 One way of determining that is to take a brief confidential and anonymous screen.
 Only you will see the results of the brief screen.
 None of the results are stored or sent anywhere.
 You can choose to print a copy of the results for your own records or to give to your physician or a mental health professional.

 If you have thoughts of hurting yourself or someone else, please call the Veterans Crisis line 1-800-273-8255, press 1 or visit their website at www.veteranscrisisline.net/.

 A number of depression treatments are available.
 Medication and psychological counseling (psychotherapy) are very effective for most people.
 There are also many types of professionals who treat depression.
 A good place to start is with your primary care physician.
 In some cases, a primary care physician can prescribe medication to relieve depression symptoms.
 However, if treatment by your physician does not help you, the next step is to see a mental health professional.